 Nick began his career in the social sector as the Deputy Director of the Children’s Health Forum—a national nonprofit focused on the prevention and eradication of childhood diseases that disproportionately impact underserved communities.

-Nick was named to the inaugural Chronicle of Philanthropy 40 Under 40 ranking in 2016.
+Nick was named to the inaugural Chronicle of Philanthropy 40 Under 40 ranking in 2016 and the Nonprofit Times Power & Influence List in 2024.
+He was also named by Inside Philanthropy as the Best Guide to Family Philanthropy in 2023.
 He has been quoted in the New York Times, Wall Street Journal MarketWatch, Time Magazine and other notable publications.
-He serves as a director of the Wild Elements Foundation—a conscious catalyst for change that accelerates efforts to restore our global ecosystem.

 Nick received a B.A. from Villanova University and resides in Washington, D.C.